 The year 2020 was like no other, and we found ourselves pressing pause, pivoting, disconnecting, and disengaging.
 We spent time focused inward on our physical and mental health.
 Moving forward in 2021, we are coming up for air, and figuring out how we press play on our lives.
 The Food for Thought series continues in 2021 with its pursuit of three goals – to restart, revive, and reconnect.

 Please be aware that the event will be documented.

-Submit a question anonymously for the speakers to answer during their discussion on August 19.
+Submit a question anonymously for the speakers to answer during the discussion on September 30.

 Similar to last year, the Food for Thought series features influential voices from various fields and the public is invited to directly engage in the conversation by submitting a question anonymously in advance of the event.

-WATCH the event on @BFPLNY’s Instagram Live, as part of Brookfield Place’s digital programming.
+WATCH past events on @BFPLNY’s Instagram Live, as part of Brookfield Place’s digital programming.

 Caitlin Harper is a writer, speaker, coach, and the founder of Commcoterie, a communication consultancy that helps individuals and organizations make their communication more effective, inclusive, and engaging.
 She helps service providers connect with their audiences through content strategy and storytelling and brings Commcoterie’s signature peer coaching program to organizations so teams can adopt coaching techniques in their everyday communication.

 For over a decade, she has led communication, operations, change management, leadership and learning, and people strategy in global media companies, small businesses, non-profits, and government agencies.
 Her mission is to help people communicate and collaborate effectively so they can strengthen their communities and reach their goals.